Scrashdown/PRU-Audio-Processing/Report/Report.md

 If everything went well, the `prussdrv` library and the `pasm` assembler should be installed on your board and ready to be used.

+#### Plug the Octopus board and write some code!

+**TODO: perhaps move most of the code deploy.sh to a file called setup.sh, except without starting the main program**

+**TODO: include a example of code using the library**

 ### Microphones and wiring diagram

 **TODO: add a picture of the microphones**